Chapter in this post:

 In this photo you can see both the barrel connector through which the tea lights are charged and the small black slide switch on the underside of the E-candle.

 The battery in the tea lights is charged by placing the candle on the charging station.
-Twelve permanently mounted plugs protrude from this, onto which the candles are plugged.
-The charging station is powered by a USB cable.
-This means that you plug the cable with the USB plug into a standard USB power supply unit and the other end into the charging station.
-There is a red light-emitting diode in this, but it only shows whether the charging station is being supplied with power.
-There is no display of the charge level.
+Twelve permanently mounted plugs look out of this, onto which the candles are plugged.
+The charging station is powered with a USB cable.
+This means you plug the cable with the USB plug into a standard USB power supply unit and the other end into the charging station.
+In this there is a red light-emitting diode, which only indicates whether the charging station is supplied with power.
+There is no display of the state of charge.
 But after a good 5-6 hours, even a completely empty LED candle is "filled" again, so that all candles can be recharged overnight.

-I think it's a bit of a shame that the candles don't have a micro-USB input.
+I think it's a pity that you don't have a candle with the candles Micro-USB-Input installed.
 So you have to rely on the charging station or at least this special USB label to charge one of the tea lights.
-I once looked to see if you could buy the cable individually from Amazon and I think it would have to be this one USB to 2,5 × 0,8mm barrel connector cable .
+I looked to see if you can buy the cable separately from Amazon and I think it should be this one USB to 2,5 × 0,8mm barrel connector cable .

 I carried the LED candles around pouring rain for a few minutes - that didn't lead to any failures, but you should keep the bottom of the devices dry.